-As a personal trainer, many of us work for other bosses, normally as an employee of a gym, in most cases.
-The ultimate dream, however, is to own your own personal training business one day, right?
+As personal trainers, many of us work for other bosses, normally as an employee of a gym, in most cases.
+However, the ultimate dream is to own your own training business one day, right?

 The thing is, setting up your own personal trainer business can be a pretty daunting task.
-It’s for that reason that I thought I would research and write a blog post about the subject, specifically in the form of a checklist of things that you need to consider when you reach the point where you want to go it alone.
+For that reason, I thought I would research and write a blog post about the subject, specifically in the form of a checklist of things you need to consider when you reach the point where you want to go alone.

-Note, there is plenty of great bits of information on the web, in-depth pieces with the exact steps you need to follow.
-This article is more about a few of the crucial things that you need to consider and some that you should not miss when you set up your personal trainer gig.
+Note there are plenty of great bits of information on the web, in-depth pieces with the exact steps you need to follow.
+This article is more about a few of the crucial things you need to consider and some that you should not miss when setting up your personal trainer gig.

-So have a read through and hopefully, I have raised some points that will be of use to you when you take that big step!
+So please read through and hopefully, I have raised some points that will be useful to you when you take that big step!

 A Checklist To Successfully Set Up Your Personal Training Business